Apasov49/apasov49.github.io/README.md

 # apasov49.github.io
 ### My Tasks:
-- [x] Task Website must be public.
+- [x] Website must be public.
-- [x] Task Use at least handful of Github flavour markdown features to format the web page.
+- [x] Use at least handful of Github flavour markdown features to format the web page.
-- [x] Task Document your work progress with few screenshots to the learning diary.
+- [x] Document your work progress with few screenshots to the learning diary.
 - [x] Write the Github page address to the learning diary so that your peer reviewers can verify it easily.
 - [x] Keep the pages available until you have received your course grade.